anair-it/JEE-provision-local-development-environment/ubuntu/README.md

 3. CPU: >= 4 cores
 4. Enable 64 bit virtualization in PC.
 By default this is turned off.
     - Restart PC
 	- On boot up, open BIOS.
-Hold the required Fn buttont till the BIOS comes up.
+Hold the required Fn button till the BIOS comes up.
 	- Go to Advanced options > Processor Options > Intel Virtualization technology
 	- Enable this feature
 	- Start windows